 Three lecture hours per week (including some practical, experiential classes).
+Category: B

-KPE 326H Aging, Health and Physical Activity
+❖ KPE 326H Aging, Health and Physical Activity

-This course will examine the aging process from viewpoints ranging from demography to biochemistry.
+This course will examine the aging process from viewpoints ranging from demography to physiology.
 The effects of physical activity and aging on body function and how aging may change engagement in physical activity will be studied.
-The course will examine both the science and practice of exercise and aging.
-Approaches to modifying physical activity in light of physiological, pathophysiological, psychological and sociological age-related changes will be discussed.
+The course will examine the evidence for physical activity in promoting healthy aging.
+Approaches to modifying physical activity in light of physiological, pathophysiological, psychological and sociological age-related changes will be discussed in lecture and through use of case studies.
+Practical sessions will emphasize communication about needs and goals for physical activity recommendations, assessments of function, safety precautions and exercise adaptations.